-Eggplant caponata in black bowl on blue board.
+Eggplant caponata in black pan.

 Each number corresponds to the numbered written steps below.